Franck Montagny: Toyota

 Montagny tested for Toyota F1 in September 2006 at Silverstone.
 A month later, Toyota confirmed that he would join the team as test driver for the 2007 season, as Olivier Panis and Ricardo Zonta were leaving the team.
 After spending 2007 as a test driver, Montagny left the team after a test at the Circuit de Catalunya in November.
 He was still interested in gaining a drive in F1, and had been linked with the Renault F1 team for the 2010 season, but Renault signed Vitaly Petrov.

 After Formula One

 Montagny leads the field at the start of the 2010 1000 km of Zhuhai.
 He and teammate Stéphane Sarrazin won the race.

 Montagny competed in the final Champ Car World Series race, held at the Long Beach circuit on April 20, 2008.
 He finished second in his first appearance in a race in the United States, five seconds behind Australian Will Power.
 In June, he drove the Peugeot 908 HDi FAP at the 2008 24 Hours of Le Mans and finished in the third place with Ricardo Zonta and Christian Klien.

 Montagny made his debut in the American Le Mans Series with Andretti Green Racing at the 2008 Northeast Grand Prix at Lime Rock Park in July 2008, driving an Acura ARX-01B.

-He made his IndyCar Series debut in 2009 at the Indy Grand Prix of Sonoma at Infineon Raceway with Andretti Green Racing.
+Montagny made his IndyCar Series debut in 2009 at the Indy Grand Prix of Sonoma at Infineon Raceway with Andretti Green Racing.